 9For those of you who seek also a bit of “urban” experiences, know that we do have a cinema, a few shops, restaurants, bars and cafés, you can find hairdressers and antique stores… we even have a music festival each summer!
 Our town may be small, but it offers a big range of possibilities for everyone!

 And now the bonus reason!
 Recall everything you read up to this point: from typical transportation to get here, Northern Lights, historically and culturally rich location, weather-friendly climate with two typical Arctic vegetation zones, Arctic activities, Arctic phenomena, Arctic fauna… And now think that you get to enjoy all of this away from mass tourism!
-There is a big chance that you will carry out lots of activities either alone or with very small groups, so that you’ll have a chance to live the typical Arctic life yourself.
-Immerse yourself for a few days into the sea of tranquility, silence and calmness that surrounds our beautiful region and live life with us at the local rhythm!
+With Aurora Labs you will carry out all the activities in private, so that you’ll have a chance to live the typical Arctic life in your own rhythm.
+Immerse yourself for a few days into the sea of tranquility, silence and calmness that surrounds this beautiful region and live life at the local rhythm!